Ashington-based firm, Mistura Informatics, providing expertise to help NHS

 How has the resource been taken up since you offered it for free?

 MaPPs is currently installed in over 100 organisations including hospital trusts, pharmacies and Clinical Commissioning Groups, with a further 14 brought on board since the service was made available free-of-charge.

 Barts Healthcare, the organisation which is managing the services at the new NHS Nightingale Hospital in London, has enquired about using the software to improve patients’ medicines safety, which will speed up the hospital discharge services without compromising on patient safety.

 What are your hopes for the resource during the Coronavirus crisis?

-That MaPPs will assist the important work at NHS during this time of national crisis.
+That MaPPs will assist the important work of the NHS during this time of national crisis.
 Many of the hospital’s staff will be redeployed from other areas of the NHS and will find themselves in an unfamiliar environment.
 Having the latest medicines information at their fingertips will make their jobs quicker and easier, whilst ensuring that patient safety is still paramount.

 As the COVID-19 outbreak continues to ramp up pressure on the NHS, frontline staff are becoming increasingly time-poor.
-MaPPs reduces the time spent explaining medicines to patients, making the hospital discharge service faster and more efficient.
+MaPPs reduce the time spent explaining medicines to patients, making the hospital discharge service faster and more efficient.

 Safeguarding patients’ wellbeing is key during this crisis and our software will give people the tools to take their medication safely and effectively whilst they are in social isolation with a clear written record.